Foraging For Edible Weeds

 To Make Chicory Coffee:

-Scrub the Chicory root, chop it up and toast them at 350 degrees¬†for one hour until dark brown, britlle and fragrant.¬† Grind the root up and mix 1 tsp. of ground roots in one cup of hot water.¬† The chicory coffee tastes like bitter coffee.
+Scrub the Chicory root, chop it up and toast them at 350 degrees for one hour until dark brown, brittle and fragrant.
+Grind the root up and mix 1 tsp. of ground roots in one cup of hot water.
+The taste of chicory coffee is comparable to bitter coffee.

 This information has been made available by Ready Nutrition